Cell as a Unit of Life

 Cytoplasm

-- the site where chemical reactions and processes take place
+- the site where chemical

 - jelly-like substance